ray-project/ray/doc/source/data/key-concepts.rst

 Shuffling Data
 ==============

-Certain operations like ``.sort`` and ``.groupby`` require data blocks to be partitioned by value.
+Certain operations like :meth:`ds.sort() <ray.data.Dataset.sort>` and
+:meth:`ds.groupby() <ray.data.Dataset.groupby>` require data blocks to be partitioned by value.
 Datasets executes this in three phases.
 First, a wave of sampling tasks determines suitable partition boundaries based on a random sample of data.
 Second, map tasks divide each input block into a number of output blocks equal to the number of reduce tasks.
 Third, reduce tasks take assigned output blocks from each map task and combines them into one block.
 Overall, this strategy generates ``O(n^2)`` intermediate objects where ``n`` is the number of input blocks.

-You can also change the partitioning of a Dataset using ``.random_shuffle`` or ``.repartition``.
+You can also change the partitioning of a Dataset using :meth:`ds.random_shuffle()
+<ray.data.Dataset.random_shuffle>` or
+:meth:`ds.repartition() <ray.data.Dataset.repartition>`.
 The former should be used if you want to randomize the order of elements in the dataset.
 The second should be used if you only want to equalize the size of the Dataset blocks (e.g., after a read or transformation that may skew the distribution of block sizes).
 Note that repartition has two modes, ``shuffle=False``, which performs the minimal data movement needed to equalize block sizes, and ``shuffle=True``, which performs a full (non-random) distributed shuffle:

 .. image:: images/dataset-shuffle.svg
    :width: 650px